Latzox/quickstart-azure-kubernetes-service/README.md

 ## How to use

 ### Clone the repository
-Use this template by creating a new repository.
-Even tho this template uses aks and acr azure services, you can use this template as a starting point for your project.
+Use this template to create a new repository.
+While this template is designed for AKS and ACR services in Azure, you can use it as a starting point for any similar project.

 ### Requirements
-Make sure you have the following set up.
-These are the requirements in order to deploy the neccessary resource with the scripts below.
+Ensure the following prerequisites are met before deploying the necessary resources using the scripts:

-- An Azure account with an active azure Subscription
+- An Azure account with an active Azure Subscription.
 - An Azure Container Registry (https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-powershell)
-- Azure PowerShell installed locally or access to Azure Cloud Shell https://shell.azure.com/
+- Azure PowerShell installed locally or access to the Azure Cloud Shell https://shell.azure.com/
-- GitHub CLI installed locally or access to Azure Cloud Shell
+- GitHub CLI installed locally or access to the Azure Cloud Shell.

-The tools you need are preinstalled in every Azure Cloud Shell instance.
+Note: Azure Cloud Shell comes preinstalled with all the required tools.

 ### Initial Azure setup
-I created a PowerShell function that does the intial setup on Azure and GitHub.
-It does the following:
+The PowerShell function `Setup-AzureProject` automates the initial setup in Azure and GitHub.
+It performs the following tasks:

-- Creates an Azure AD Service Principal for the GitHub Actions workflow.
+- Creates an Azure AD Service Principal for GitHub Actions workflows.
-- Configures GitHub federated identity with Entra ID for secretless authentication in your pipelines.
+- Configures GitHub federated identity with Entra ID for secretless authentication in pipelines.
-- Deploys the resource group for AKS.
+- Deploys the AKS resource group.
 - Assigns necessary Azure RBAC roles for AKS and ACR operations.
 - Configures GitHub repository secrets.

-You can use it by cloning your repository locally on your machine or into the Azure Cloud Shell.
-Make sure you're authenticated to your Azure subscription with Azure PowerShell and to your GitHub repo with GitHub CLI.
+You can run the script locally or directly in the Azure Cloud Shell.
+Ensure you're authenticated to your Azure subscription using Azure PowerShell and to your GitHub repository with the GitHub CLI.

-First, dot source the PowerShell script by running:
+#### Dot source the PowerShell script
 ```PowerShell
 . ./Setup-AzureProject.ps1
 ```

-Now you can call the function by running:
+#### Call the function with your parameters

 ```PowerShell
 Setup-AzureProject -DisplayName "Quickstart AKS" `